dwhiffing/fury/content/nato/us/army/body.md

 obtaining consistent and clear government direction since the fall of the Berlin wall.
-The massive effort in the Gulf War was supposed to be the closing act to the Germany based VII Corps which, due to budgetary pressure to reduce spending, was due to deactivate in the early ‘90s.
+The massive effort in the Gulf War was supposed to be the closing act to the Germany based VII Corps which, due to budgetary pressure, was due to deactivate in the early ‘90s.
 The increased tension from a resurgent Soviet Union has interrupted that plan mid stride – inconvenient for both military and budgetary planners.
 The end result is that some repatriation has occurred but some plans were canceled and others modified.
 The main points of impact are:

   - 7<sup>th</sup> US Army HQ remains in Europe (double hatted as CENTAG HQ)